-During my childhood in the Gambia, I always loved the fresh juices my aunt would make us.
-She’d use a variety of local fruits and make them really simply, without any extracts, colourings or artificial flavourings.
+During my childhood in the Gambia, I always loved the fresh food and drink my aunt would make us.
+She’d use a variety of local fruits (like baobab) and make them really simply, without any extracts, colourings or artificial flavourings.

-Inspired to share this experience with others, I decided to create my own range of exotic, organic drinks using the same simple methods my aunt used.
+Inspired to share this experience with others, I decided to create my own range of exotic, organic drinks, fresh fruit sorbets and baobab jams using the same simple methods my aunt used.
 This range is called Chosan, a word which means ‘cultural heritage’ in the Wolof language we speak in The Gambia.
-By using fruits and plants indigenous to Africa, I like to think that Chosan’s delicious hisbiscus and baobab drinks pay homage to this rich heritage.
+By using fruits and plants indigenous to Africa, I like to think that Chosan’s delicious hisbiscus and baobab products pay homage to this rich heritage.

 I thought about this a lot while travelling, coming across mango juice in Bangladesh and guava cheese in Brazil.
 It struck me that it would make a huge difference to farmers if they could turn their produce into food and drink with a longer shelf life.

 And so I became committed to helping them do just that.
-Now, 5p from the sale of every bottle of drinks in the Chosan range is donated to food producers in Africa.
+Every sale from the Chosan range adds to the donation we make to food producers in Africa.
 This goes a small way to helping them do as much as they can with the amazing fruits they cultivate.